How do I defrost seafood correctly?

 This is how you defrost your seafood in the fridge:

-• Be patient, depending on the size and type, thawing can take up to several hours or even overnight
+Take the product out of your freezer compartment and put it wrapped in the fridge.
+Be patient, depending on the size and type, thawing can take up to several hours or even overnight.

 Don't you prepare everything right away?

-• After defrosting, you can store it in the bottom compartment of the refrigerator for up to 24 hours.
-Make sure it is not in its own juice
+After defrosting, you can store it in the bottom compartment of the refrigerator for up to 24 hours.
+Make sure it is not in its own juice;

 Defrosting for last-minute decisions